-TDL’s DPLA Aggregation Service will enable Texas institutions with digital cultural heritage collections to have their materials discoverable in the Digital Public Library of America (DPLA).
+TDL’s DPLA Aggregation Service enables Texas institutions with digital cultural heritage collections to have their materials discoverable in the Digital Public Library of America (DPLA).

 When your institution subscribes to TDL’s DPLA Aggregation Service, TDL will:

-- harvest and aggregate your collections’ metadata – optimized for discovery according to DPLA’s metadata standards;
+- optimize your metadata for discovery by mapping it to DPLA’s metadata standards,

 - and deliver your metadata to DPLA.

-You can find more information on the TxHub service and associated fees in the TDL wiki at: https://texasdigitallibrary.atlassian.net/wiki/spaces/DMHT/overview.
+You can find more information on the TxHub service, requirements for participation, and associated fees in the TDL wiki.
+You can also find answers to some frequently asked questions about the service.

 Texas Digital Library is a consortium of library and archives professionals that propels the Academy forward by maintaining our past and preparing for the future.
-Membership in TDL is open to any academic library.
+Membership in TDL is open to libraries, archives and cultural heritage institutions in Texas and surrounding regions.
 Find out more by visiting https://www.tdl.org/members/membership/ or email us at firstname.lastname@example.org.